ioi/ioi.github.io/checklist.md

 - disable and remove network manager, replace with a network configuration based on `/etc/network/interfaces` and ifupdown
 - check all suid programs and remove suid bit except where really needed (see also `dpkg-statoverride`)
 - some machines beep too loudly.
 Blacklist pcspkr module if needed.
 - setup remote syslog so that log messages are sent in real-time are not lost in the event of a desktop crash.
 A remote log server should be set up to receive them. e.g. rsyslog which can write each machine's log to a separate file.
+This is particularly important for the offline submit mechanism (ioisubmit).
 - Set stack limit to match the value used by CMS (infinity), for example in `/etc/security/limits.conf`
+- Disable Linux's address space randomisation (set `/proc/sys/kernel/randomize_va_space` to 0, using an entry in `/etc/sysctl.d/`) to make debugging easier.
 - Firefox sometimes saves downloaded files into `$TMPDIR` (e.g. if "Open with..." is used).
 This may lead some students to save their work in /tmp, which will unknowingly be lost on reboot.
-A safe solution would be to wrap Firefox with a script to set `TMPDIR=$HOME/tmp/` first (and mkdir the directory).
-Or perhaps set `TMPDIR` for the whole desktop session.
+Preferably set `TMPDIR=$HOME/tmp/` for the whole desktop session (and mkdir the directory).
 - Distribute as much as possible by some versioned means (e.g. CMS or a SCM tool).
   - Debian packages can be created which maintain a list of dependencies and/or include files to be placed anywhere on the filesystem.
 A locally-hosted apt repository can make the maintenance of machines much easier.
   - e.g. a ioi-contestant-software package can depend on all provided software versions. an ioi-contestant-settings package can install any miscellaneous configuration and tweaks required.
   - At IOI 2013, CMS was packaged as Debian packages which were deployed to server and worker machines
-  - CEOI2015 used Git to distribute CMS to workers.
+  - CEOI 2024 used Git to distribute CMS to workers.
   - Some IOIs also used Ansible.

 ## Determinism